 This concentration is designed to prepare students to enter the teaching profession with a private studio or to prepare for a terminal degree (doctorate) and ultimately a career in higher education.
 What makes our pedagogy program unique is the combination of performance and hands-on teaching opportunities with students of all levels provided by a partnership with the String Academy of Wisconsin at UWM.
 Curriculum focuses on current methods such as Suzuki and Rolland, and organization teaching of instrumental technique and repertoire.

 This concentration is designed for the person possessing creative talent in acquiring and utilizing the techniques and craft of musical composition.
 We foster development in instrumental, vocal, and electroacoustic composition, with an emphasis on contemporary and experimental techniques.
 Interested students should preferably have experience in computer notation, midi applications, theory, literature, and analysis pedagogic areas.

 In cooperation with the School of Information Studies, the Department of Music offers a M.M./MLIS coordinated degree program to prepare students for positions as music librarians.
 Students in the program will concurrently pursue a Master of Music degree program (with a concentration in Music History and Literature) and a Master of Library and Information Science degree program.
 Prerequisite to the award of either degree in this program is the simultaneous award of its counterpart degree.

 Graduating students have a 97% job placement rate

-Specific degree information can be found on the UWM Graduate School website along with advising, courses/credit, and transfer information.
+Specific degree information and requirements can be found in the UWM Academic Catalog along with admission requirements, credits/courses, and program requirements.

 “We can read history books, but the closest we can get to experiencing it would be from a composition of that time or a novel written in a particular era.
 It’s a personified action of what happened at that point in history and given to us in a nutshell." -Alicia Storin, founding member of the Cadance Collective and Riso Quartet